solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 [Plate 22: Figure C](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate22-FigureC.png) — Polished surface of Mazapil meteorite, 5x.
 The fine dotted or granular markings distinct from lines of the section or from cracks are here and there arranged in circular groups or defined curved bands.

 [Plate 22: Figure D](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate22-FigureD.png) — The same as C, but 175x.
 Photographed by reflected light.
 Here the organic and nummulitic structure is unmistakably apparent to the trained eye.
-(Use of lens X 3 desirable.)
+(Use of lens 3x desirable.)

 [Plate 22: Figure E](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate22-FigureE.png) — Surface of Jamestown meteorite, 5x.
 Showing outlines of nummulitic structure, 5x.